top of page

 Personal Income Tax in Georgia

-What are the income tax rates in the Country of Georgia?
+What Are the Income Tax Rates in the Country of Georgia?

 Georgia's income tax system aims for a balance of fairness and growth.
 Individuals face a flat 20% rate, while businesses benefit from special breaks designed to help them flourish.
 Small and micro businesses could see income tax rates as low as 1% or 3%.